How to Choose a University UK 2027: What Actually Matters

 - Easier to meet people when starting out

-- Often safer and quieter environment
+- Often quieter environment with shorter commute between activities

 - Examples: Warwick, Bath, St Andrews, York, Lancaster, Surrey